Enable users to quickly add, view, and manage their energy tariff connections within your app.

-Tariff direction and type
+Tariff type + direction

 Type/DirectionDescription